DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 If you use a training provider to deliver [training for your early career teachers](/choose-training-option-early-career-teachers), mentors will be given 36 hours of mentor training over 2 years.

-Every mentor at your school is expected to take part in this training.
+Every mentor at your school needs to attend this training.

-Your provider will have minimum engagement requirements for all the mentors at your school.

-If an early career teacher moves schools or withdraws part-way through their induction, their assigned mentor can continue their training as long as they are ready to work with other early career teachers.
+[If an early career teacher transfers schools](/transferring-early-career-teachers) or withdraws part-way through their induction, their assigned mentor can continue their training as long as they are ready to work with other early career teachers.

 Mentors may also be asked to observe your early career teachers.

 This is for professional development purposes and must not be used for formal assessment.

-## Registering mentors
+## Register mentors

-Your [induction tutor](/nominate-induction-tutor) needs to register mentors through the 'Manage training for early careers teachers' service.
+Your [induction tutor](/nominate-induction-tutor) needs to register mentors through 'Manage training for early careers teachers'.

 If your school is new to this service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

-You'll be asked to nominate an induction tutor, who will then be given access to the service.

-Once set up, your induction tutor can [sign in to 'Manage training for early career teachers'](https://manage-training-for-early-career-teachers.education.gov.uk/) to register mentors.
+You'll be asked to nominate an induction tutor, who will then be invited to [sign in to 'Manage training for early career teachers'](https://manage-training-for-early-career-teachers.education.gov.uk/) to register mentors.

-## Handling mentors’ concerns
+## Mentor concerns

 If a mentor has concerns or difficulties, they should contact your school [induction tutor](/nominate-induction-tutor).